 - Candidates must hold an official appointment to a tenure-track position at the academic institution submitting them to the Azrieli Fellows Program.

-Candidates who are not accepted to the Azrieli Faculty Fellows Program after applying once may be re-nominated, and applications may be submitted one more time, in the year immediately following the initial application.
+Candidates who are not accepted to the Azrieli Early Career Faculty Fellows Program after applying once may be re-nominated, and applications may be submitted one more time, in the year immediately following the initial application.

-The Azrieli Faculty Fellow will receive a salary (including benefits) consistent with the remuneration and benefits of faculty of the rank of “Lecturer” or “Senior Lecturer”, “Associate Professor,” or other equivalent rank, as per the position the University has offered the Fellow.
+Azrieli Early Career Faculty Fellows will receive a salary (including benefits) consistent with the remuneration and benefits of faculty of the rank of “Lecturer” or “Senior Lecturer”, “Associate Professor,” or other equivalent rank, as per the position the University has offered the Fellow.

 The Azrieli Foundation will fund a portion of the University’s cost associated with the Fellows’ remuneration and benefits, in the amount of ILS 660,000.

-In addition to salary, the Azrieli Faculty Fellow will receive a research grant of up to US $210,000, as justified by the submitted research plan and budget, to be paid over the course of the fellowship at the discretion of the Azrieli Foundation.
+In addition to salary, an Azrieli Early Career Faculty Fellow will receive a research grant of up to US $210,000, as justified by the submitted research plan and budget, to be paid over the course of the fellowship at the discretion of the Azrieli Foundation.

 This research grant will be funded in full (100%) by the Azrieli Foundation.
 The research grant may be used for equipment and general research needs.
 The research grant will be awarded following a competitive selection process that will assess detailed proposals to be submitted by the applicants for the Fellowship to the Azrieli Foundation.